 Criteria for granting Financial Aid

 The student receiving financial aid shall exhibit the following qualities:

-For details pertaining to eligibility for Financial Aid, please contact:
+For further details pertaining to eligibility for Financial Aid, please review the KIS Financial Aid Policy for 2019 or contact:

 Kodaikanal International School

 Tel: (91) 4542 247 217 / 218 (direct lines) or (91) 4542 247 500 (switchboard)

 For the first 75 years of KIS’s existence, tuition fees were provided for from individual foreign churches, mission boards, diplomatic agencies, the UN and organizations.
 Families paying their own fees were a rarity.
 In the 1970’s the School’s demographics changed with an increasing number of families paying their own fees.

 As these changes became apparent, the school found it necessary to continue to attract deserving students while maintaining the demographic diversity which makes KIS unique.
 The student would need to exhibit the values we look for which include an outstanding character the ability and willingness to contribute to public service, artistic and / or athletic life of the school, leadership, participation in volunteer, community, school-related activities and critical thinking ability.

 Our commitment has been to offer a holistic education to students across the world who are unable to afford such an education.
 The scholarship we would like to offer would address the issue of unmet financial need which includes limited family income or funds not sufficient to cover education related expenses.